 I used red and blue markers to add stripes to each side of the banner.

+Step Five: Assemble the wreath.
 Once the medallions and banner are done, it is time to assemble everything.
 This was the tricky part.
 It definitely took me a while to decide on a layout.
 I took pictures once I had something I liked.
-This way I wouldn’t forget where things were as I started gluing things in place.
+This way I wouldn’t forget where things were as I started gluing the medallions in place.
 Make sure to plan where the banner will go before deciding on a final layout for the medallions!

 I’m so happy with how this wreath turned out!
 It is so fun and festive!
 You may have a lot of the supplies already on hand for this wreath – besides the wreath form, it’s just paper and paint…and a lot of hot glue!
 I’ll be back next week with a new painted medallion project! :)